tinacms/tinacms-site/content/blog/creating-markdown-drafts.md

 ### Step 5: Add the Draft Toggle to your Form

 Finally, let’s add this draft toggle field to the form, where we edit our blog posts with TinaCMS.
 Simply add this field to each page's form definition.
-If you don't see this field in the sidebar, try restarting the Gatsby dev server.

 ```json
      {